temporalio/documentation/docs/reference/metrics.md

 ### `unregistered_activity_invocation`

-There was a request to spawn an Activity Execution that is not registered with the Worker.
+A request to spawn an Activity Execution is not registered with the Worker.

 - Type: Counter
 - Available in: Go